Last Updated on December 2, 2020

 What makes an IVF due date calculator different from other pregnancy due date calculators?

-- The main difference is that an IVF due date calculator provides several options for start date.
+- The main difference is that an IVF due date calculator provides several options for a start date.
 A non-IVF due date calculator, on the other hand, usually has just one start date, which is the first day of the last period.

 What information do you need to use an IVF due date calculator?

-- You only need to know the start date, and that date can be one of the following: egg retrieval date, embryo transfer date or blastocyst transfer date.
+- You only need to know the start date, and that date can be one of the following: egg retrieval date, embryo transfer date, or blastocyst transfer date.
 Different calculators may provide additional or varied options.

 Can you use estimated dates in an IVF due date calculator?